fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```

-## Compare the use of new and override keywords in derived classes
+## Use the new keyword to hide base class methods in derived classes

-In this task, you compare the use of the `new` and `override` keywords when extending the behavior of a base class method.
-To explore the difference between `new` and `override`, you apply the keywords to the `DisplayAccountInfo` method in the `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount` derived classes, and then use the Program.cs file to observe the results.
+In this task, you examine the use of the `new` keyword when extending the behavior of a base class method.
+To demonstrate the effect of the `new` keyword, duplicate the base class's `DisplayAccountInfo` method in the derived classes with and without the `new` keyword, and then use the Program.cs file to observe the results.

 Use the following steps to complete this section of the exercise:

 1. Open the CheckingAccount.cs file.

-1. To create a `DisplayAccountInfo` method in the derived classes that duplicates the base class method, add the following code to the end of the CheckingAccount class:
+1. To duplicate the base class's `DisplayAccountInfo` method in the derived class, add the following code to the end of the `CheckingAccount` class:

     ```csharp

     public string DisplayAccountInfo()
     {
-        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId}";
+        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId} - from the CheckingAccount class";
     }

     ```

+1. Hover the mouse pointer over the `DisplayAccountInfo` method in `CheckingAccount`.

-    If you hover the mouse pointer over the `DisplayAccountInfo` method, you'll see a warning that indicates the method hides the inherited member `BankAccount.DisplayAccountInfo()`.
-This is because the method has the same name and signature as the base class method.
+    When you hover the mouse pointer over the `DisplayAccountInfo` method, you see a warning that indicates the method hides the inherited member `BankAccount.DisplayAccountInfo()`.
+This warning is generated because the method has the same name and signature as the base class method.

-1. Update the `DisplayAccountInfo` method with the `new` keyword:
+1. Use the following code to add the `new` keyword and to customize the method's return value with information specific to the `CheckingAccount` class:

     ```csharp

     public new string DisplayAccountInfo()
     {
-        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId}";
+        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance:C}, Interest Rate: {InterestRate}, Customer ID: {CustomerId} - Checking Accounts have an overdraft limit of {DefaultOverdraftLimit:C}";
     }

     ```

+    The `DisplayAccountInfo` method in `CheckingAccount` now provides information specific to the `CheckingAccount` class.
+Currency values are formatted using the `C` format specifier.

-    The `new` keyword is used to hide the base class method and create a new method with the same name and signature in the derived class.
+    The `new` keyword clarifies your intension to hide the base class method.
+Since your intension is clear, the warning message about hiding the base class method is gone.

-1. Follow the same process to update the SavingsAccount.cs file with a `DisplayAccountInfo` method that uses the `new` keyword.

-1. Open the MoneyMarketAccount.cs file.
+1. Open the Program.cs file.

-1. To create a `DisplayAccountInfo` method that uses the `override` keyword, add the following code to the end of the `MoneyMarketAccount` class:
+1. Add the following code to the bottom of the `Main` method:

     ```csharp

-    public override string DisplayAccountInfo()
-    {
-        return $"Account Number: {AccountNumber}, Type: {AccountType}, Balance: {Balance}, Interest Rate: {InterestRate}, Customer ID: {CustomerId}";
-    }
+    // Step 4 - Demonstrate using the 'new' keyword to override a base class method Console.WriteLine("\nDemonstrating the use of the 'new' keyword to override a base class method...");

+    // Display account information for each account Console.WriteLine($" - {checkingAccount1.DisplayAccountInfo()}");
+    Console.WriteLine($" - {savingsAccount1.DisplayAccountInfo()}");
+    Console.WriteLine($" - {moneyMarketAccount1.DisplayAccountInfo()}");

     ```

-1. Open the Program.cs file.

-1. Update the method in the derived classes using new keyword

-1. Demonstrate code behavior
+    Notice that the `DisplayAccountInfo` method is called on each of the derived classes.
+The `CheckingAccount` classes uses the new `DisplayAccountInfo` method that hides the base class method, while the `SavingsAccount` and `MoneyMarketAccount` classes are still using the base class method.

+1. Run the app and verify that the following output is generated:

+    ```plaintext

+    Creating a BankCustomer object for customer Tim Shao...

+    Using derived classes to create bank account objects for Tim Shao...

+    Using inherited properties to display Tim Shao's account information...
+     - Checking account #10866248 has a balance of $500.00
+     - Savings account #10866249 has a balance of $1,000.00
+     - Money Market account #10866250 has a balance of $2,000.00

+    Demonstrating inheritance of the Withdraw, Transfer, and Deposit methods from the base class...
+     - Withdraw 200 from Checking account
+     - Transfer $200.00 from Savings account into Checking account
+     - Deposit $200.00 into Money Market account
+     - Checking account #10866248 has a balance of $500.00
+     - Savings account #10866249 has a balance of $800.00
+     - Money Market account #10866250 has a balance of $2,200.00

+    Demonstrating the use of the 'new' keyword to override a base class method...
+     - Account Number: 10866248, Type: Checking, Balance: $500.00, Interest Rate: 0, Customer ID: 0010986337 - Checking Accounts have an overdraft limit of $500.00
+     - Account Number: 10866249, Type: Savings, Balance: 800, Interest Rate: 0, Customer ID: 0010986337
+     - Account Number: 10866250, Type: Money Market, Balance: 2200, Interest Rate: 0, Customer ID: 0010986337

+    ```

 ## Override methods and properties in derived classes